yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Output is selected on the Job blade, and information displays in the Output blade.](images/v-dr6.png "Job and Output blades")

-    > **Note:** Do not make any changes to your VMs in the Azure portal during this process.
+    > **Note**: Do not make any changes to your VMs in the Azure portal during this process.
 Allow ASR to take the actions and wait for the failover notification before moving on to the next step.
 You can open another portal view in a new browser tab and review the output of the Azure Automation Jobs by opening the jobs and selecting Output.
     >
     > ![Screenshot of the ASRSQLFailover Azure Automation runbook job.
 The status of Zero warnings and zero errors is highlighted.](images/v-dr7.png "Automation Job status")